thaysom22/quizzical/README.md

     * To have fun competing against my peers
 * Anyone who uses quiz content for personal use or for organizing an event:
     * To share my own quiz content with others for the benefit of many
-    * To find general knoweledge quiz content
+    * To find general knoweledge quiz content for my own interest or for an event
-    * To search by topic/subject for specific quiz content for my own interest
+    * To search by topic/subject for specific quiz content for my own interest or for an event
-    * To search by topic/subject for specific quiz content for a quiz event

 Quizzical is a great way to meet these user needs because: